 In 1907, Otto Kolschowsky immigrated to America from Germany not knowing he would be the founder of a successful meat market that would later transform into a global leader in food processing and a new age thinker for world food solutions.
 Starting with very little, just two years after arriving in America Otto Kolschowsky opened a small meat market in Oak Park, Illinois.
-As of 1928 his business expanded and grew in reputation allowing him to move his meat market to Maywood, Illinois there upon calling his market Otto & Sons.

 In later years, Otto & Sons strove for bigger goals.
 In 1955 McDonald’s founder Ray Kroc sought out for the freshest meats available for his newly opened fast food business.
 From then on, Otto & Sons was no longer just a small town meat distributor and in fact is still the sole supplier of meat for the fast food giant as well as others including KFC, Subway, Papa John’s Pizza, and Pizza Hut.